CapoMK25/CFNTemplates/README.md

 # CFNTemplates
-This repo will contain all CloudFormation templates for an IaC setup on AWS for the regional-map-2024 project.
+This repo will contain all CloudFormation templates for all of my own projects.
+Currently it houses CloudFormation-readable troposphere templates for my portfolio and where to live hosts on EC2.